-I decided to join this Book Study for ONE reason.
-I am not the best at being consistent during guided math time.
+I decided to join this Book Study for one reason: I am not the best at being consistent during guided math time.
 I know it is something that I should do every single day to get the best results out of my students, but I am just not that teacher.
 We are reading Guided Math: A Framework for Mathematics Instruction.
 I’ve linked it to Amazon.
-You can get the book or the ebook and join us!
+You can get the book or the e-book and join us!

 I do think that I include lots of manipulatives and ways for them to explore and find the answers.
 I do not limit them in the way that I would like them to come to a conclusion.
-I am also really big on routine when counting/pointing at objects which becomes a good habit for them when they’re counting manipulatives.
+I am also really big on routine when counting/pointing at objects, which becomes a good habit for them when they’re counting manipulatives.

 My small group instruction is not consistent enough for me.
 Most of it is what I am teaching and where I am teaching it from.
 I do not like most of the lessons, so I skip them and just let my students work in their math center.
 EH!!!!
 Bad idea.
 I used to love teaching math and get all into it.
 This year, I plan to get back to loving math, being super organized for every lesson, and maintaining a balance between whole group, small group, and what they are doing in their math workshops each day.
-I want to have successful kindergarteners and not just subpart math brains.
-I want my kiddos to be engaged in every aspect of math whether they are with me, working alone, or working with friends.
-That is my goal for the new school year and as I read through this book.
-I feel very confident that I will find a way to make everything work.
+I want to have successful kindergarteners and not just sub-par math brains.
+I want my kiddos to be engaged in every aspect of math, whether they are working with me, working alone, or working with friends.
+That is my goal for the new school year, and as I read through this book, I feel very confident that I will find a way to make everything work.

 Check out what other bloggers are thinking about Chapter 1.
 You should join us and get the book!
 Until next time.